Virtual Submissions

 not_started - you need to explain why app audit history starts after materialization

-- a data governance team asks whether source rows are copied immediately
+- a data platform or security team asks whether source rows are copied immediately

 Lifecycle diagram